saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 # Reliability mechanisms

-The actual problem of sending data reliably may seem superficial, but its actual implementation is involved.
+The problem of sending data reliably may seem superficial, but its actual implementation is involved.
 Mainly, several questions arise regarding error-repair in a datagram-style network:

 * How long should the sender wait for an acknowledgement from the receiver?
 * What if the receiver cannot process data as fast as it is sent?